garylirocks/quickrefs/html.markdown

 - `unload`: can send out statistics;

-  There's a special `navigator.sendBeacon(url, data)` method, which works in the background, doesn't deplay page transition
+  There's a special `navigator.sendBeacon(url, data)` method, which works in the background, doesn't delay page transition

   ```js
   let analyticsData = { /* object with gathered data */ };